 Sleep apnea is a breathing condition that keeps Goose Creek area residents from getting a good night’s sleep.
 Usually accompanied by heavy snoring, sleep apnea involves regular disruptions of normal breathing during sleep, sometimes even several hundred times per night.
 In addition to causing restlessness and fatigue, sleep apnea can contribute to serious systemic health problems, and even cause premature death.

-We all know that a good night’s sleep is vital in maintaining energy throughout the day, and maximizing health and happiness.
-But the effects of sleep apnea go far beyond just your quality of sleep and daily life.
+We all know that a good night’s sleep is vital in maintaining energy throughout the day to maximize health and happiness, but sleep apnea has potential consequences reaching far beyond just your quality of sleep and daily life.
 Some of the effects of sleep apnea include:

 According to the National Institute of Health, 1 in 5 adult Americans suffer from sleep apnea, and 9 out 10 cases are undiagnosed.
 Goose Creek residents who fall into one or more of the following categories are at the highest risk of developing sleep apnea: